yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-installation.md

 savepath
 ````

-To test your installation, run the command [yalmiptest].
+To test your installation, run the command [yalmiptest](/command/yalmiptest).
 For further examples and tests, run code from this manual!

 ### Solvers